BitNet-SMARTPDM/arrowhead-setup/README.md

   - Install Mimosa CBM
   - Connect Spring UI's over Web Browsers on Windows and MAC
   - Test Your Installation

 ## The System Requirements
+Installations requires at least 4GB RAM and 20GB HDD

+## Docker installation on Windows, Raspberry and Linux